 Low Priority VS High Priority

-Taking your car to a larger car care center or a dealership will usually take longer because customers go there for larger repairs and full services.
+Taking your vehicle to a larger car care center or a dealership will usually take longer because customers go there for larger repairs and full services, not just an oil change.
+Employees are on a schedule, and larger shops have to prioritize work to keep everything moving efficiently.

-Car Size
+Vehicle Size

-According to Ford’s technical specifications, the smallest of their cars, the Ford Fiesta, requires between 4.3 and 4.5 quarts of oil.
+According to Ford’s technical specifications, the smallest of their vehicles, the Ford Fiesta, requires between 4.3 and 4.5 quarts of oil.
 The Ford F150 pickup with the V8 engine option requires as much as 7.7 quarts of oil.

 A truck that requires more oil than an average car may take up to 25 or 30 minutes to fully drain.

-Car Make And Model
+Vehicle Make and Model

 Much of this has to do with ease of access to drain the oil and replace the filter.